Deepakgthomas/benchmarking_rlmut/README.md

 cd RLMutation
 pip install -r requirements.txt
 ```
+To-do Got to cd into RLMT
+The old environment is hardcoded.
+We can only rename either one of the environments right now -
+LumarLander or CartPole
 6. We want to run the trained agents downloaded in step 3. on our own environments, without significantly modifying the programs written by [1].
 Their RL testing program searches for a trained agent using a path that contains the name of the current environment.
 Therefore, we need to rename the folders in the `experiments` directory using the names of our environments.
 ```commandline
 bash rename_folders.sh new_environment_name algorithm_name